-There is a lovely mountain drive from just south of Kastania that takes you through the villages of Kariovouni, Milia and Platsa where you can rejoin the main road.
-It’s worth the detour if you have the time.
+There is a lovely [slow] mountain drive from just south of Kastania that takes you through the villages of Kariovouni, Milia and Platsa where you can rejoin the main road and head north to Stoupa or south to Itylo.
+The main road south from Stoupa to Itylo Bay is also a very attractive drive, it passes through several villages including Nomitsi and Thalames and past loads of pretty small churches.
+Read on…

 At one end of the Tepeni Gorge is the small village of Kariovouni.
 We stopped here to take a peek at the church and had a little wander through the village.
 The church itself was not that old but the frescos within were lovely.